 How to Develop an App Idea

 The first step to take is to evaluate if your idea is viable.
 You probably think it is but… have you thought this through?

-To do this, the Lean Validation Methodology presents four distinct stages of validation: the problem it solves, market, product and willingness to pay.
-To validate the idea, you should “pass it through” these stages, that work as filters and will help you to either ratify, modify or discard your idea.
-It’s a way of confirming that your idea isn’t just good, it’s also viable and will effectively perform.
+To do this, the Lean Validation Methodology presents four distinct stages of validation: the problem it solves, the market, the product, and the willingness to pay.
+To validate the idea, you should “pass it through” these stages, which work as filters and will help you to either ratify, modify, or discard your idea.
+It’s a way of confirming that your idea isn’t just good; it’s also viable and will effectively perform.
 If the idea fails at any stage it doesn’t mean you should toss it away, the importance of validating comes with helping you figure out ways of modifying the original idea for it to perform.

 About the problem it solves:

 First, you can ask yourself some questions.
 What problem does this app solve?
 Do you think there is an important amount of people who have that problem?
 Find out.
 Search if there’s a real market, you can find the demographic data in your country’s census results.
 If there’s a significant group of people in your target audience… Would they use the app?
 Is it really necessary for them?

 There are different ways to validate the idea in this stage.
 The key is to focus on user research, this will help you confirm the problem you're dealing with isn’t just a problem for you, and that what you find an ideal solution is what the others are looking for too.

 It’s important to dialogue with potential users.
 This is not your family, friends and co-workers, they are not the ones who will be using your app.
 Okay, maybe they are, but they are biased, just like you, and they will support you and tell you whatever you want to hear.
 You need to delimitate your target audience and ask them for feedback.
 This is not asking “would you use this app?”, people will answer they will.